acollign/netrunner-wiki/Getting-Started-with-Development.md

 If you want to look for some of the easier issues to get started, look through our GitHub issues for [issues labeled **easy**](https://github.com/mtgred/netrunner/labels/easy).
 These usually don't require in-depth codebase knowledge, and changes required to fix them shouldn't involve more than 1-3 source files.

+Do note that Pull Requests affecting the user interface will likely take much longer to get accepted.

 ## Pull requests and branches

 There are two main branches in this repository, `master` and `dev`. **TODO**